SellaRafaeli/giving_profiles/README.md

 - donations: add privacy level per all organizations (plus tabs for "by donation" and "by organization").
 And make 'non-private' also in 'blue' (match the colors).
 Private organizations will only show up for that user (in donations list, org page donors list, search results.)
 - new search layout: list of causes, list of badges, popular organizations

+Done for 15.1.18
+- headers in feed - nicefied
+- about us page

 coming up
 - fb bug
-- headers in feed - too long

 - email parsing research (seems as difficult as I suspected)
 - exporting data
 - contact us, about us, privacy